denten-books/plain-text/1-metaphor.md

 representations that *engage* humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
 The mimetic context is simply "the experience we desire," Laurel wrote.
-Direct participation enabled actors to experience "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].
+Direct participation enabled actors to feel "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].

-Designers advocating for direct manipulation understood the trade-offs that came with an emphasis on such immersive and mimetic experiences [@hutchins_direct_1986, 118].
-Mimesis fundamentally relies on the user's familiarity with the source domain.
-In this way, we understand what to do with "folder" icons because we know how folders behave in real life.
+Designers advocating direct manipulation understood the trade-offs that came with an emphasis on such immersive and pleasurable experiences [@hutchins_direct_1986, 118].
+Effective mimesis relies on the user's familiarity with the source domain.
+In this way, we understand what to do with virtual "folder" icons because we know how paper folders behave in real life.
 Direct mimetic manipulation does not however tell us anything new about the capabilities of virtual folders.
 Immersion precludes critical reflection beyond the pre-defined confines of the modeled world.
 The user has access only to what the simulated experience allows and can provide.
+Like a theme park ride it is a guided experience that can only lead to predetermined results.

 Problematically, ideas behind mimetic immersion contain a kind of a logical fallacy.
 The literature on direct manipulation often refers to the example of